EvanReid88/leetcode-evanr/README.md

 - Valid Anagram
 - Valid Palindrome
 - String to Integer (atoi)
+- Implement strStr()
+- Count and Say

+#### Linked List
+- Delete Node in a Linked List
+- Remove Nth Node From End of Linked List

 ### Trees
 - Maximum Depth of a Binary Tree